-David is the Managing Partner of the firm and Chair of the firm’s Litigation practice group.
+David is Counsel to the firm and a member of the firm’s Litigation practice group.
 David practices before state and federal trial and appellate courts in matters involving commercial and contractual disputes; disputes among members of partnerships, professional entities, and corporations: matrimonial disputes; securities law; real estate law issues; intellectual property law claims; constitutional law questions; municipal tax appeals; employment disputes; discrimination claims; and probate/trust disputes.

 Prior to joining the firm, David practiced in Boston at Foley, Hoag & Eliot.
 He also served for a number of years as counsel to the United States Senate Governmental Affairs Committee chaired by Senator Abraham Ribicoff and on the Senator’s personal staff.